mrithula-30/Overall_Equipment_Effectiveness_Monitoring_System/README.md

 [README.md](https://github.com/user-attachments/files/30074103/README.md)
-# Pneumatic Line OEE Dashboard — Implementation Guide
+# Pneumatic  OEE Dashboard Implementation Guide

 ## What this project does
 Simulates a pneumatic assembly line with 3 machines running 3 shifts a day